numaproj/numaflow/docs/user-guide/user-defined-functions/reduce/reduce.md

 ## Storage

 Reduce unlike map requires persistence.
-To support persistence user has to define the `persistence` configuration.
+To support persistence user has to define the `storage` configuration.
 We replay the data stored in this storage on pod startup if there has been a restart of the reduce pod caused due to pod migrations, etc.

 ```yaml